November 19 2020 ■ Tips

 When you visit your senior family members, do you notice that they don't feel thirsty as often as you do, even on a hot summer’s day?
 You may notice that they sometimes feel dizzy or fatigued and have dry hands.
 These are common symptoms of dehydration.

 Dehydration is common among older people because as we age, our body composition changes, reducing the amount of water in our bodies.
 A normal adult body is around 70% water, but an elderly person’s body is only around 50% water.

 Another factor contributing towards dehydration in elderly people is because as we age we tend to lose our sense of thirst, which makes it easy to forget to drink water regularly.
 By the time they do feel thirsty, they can already be severely dehydrated.

-Here are 5 ways to help your grandma or grandpa stay hydrated:
+Here are 5 ways to help your elderly family and friends stay hydrated:

 1. Mix it up

-If your grandparents do not want to drink water all the time, offer them juice, a water-based smoothie, or maybe just spice up some water with lemon, cucumber or orange slices.
+If your older relatives do not want to drink water all the time, offer them juice, a water-based smoothie, or maybe just spice up some water with lemon, cucumber or orange slices.
 Juice can be high in sugar so it’s a good idea to mix half the juice with water.

 Sparkling water is also a good alternative if they are wanting something a bit bubblier.
 You can mix it with syrup and ice, perfect for a refreshing drink on a hot summer’s day.

 Trim milk is also very nutritious, and it contains a water content level of 91% and offers a high amount of protein, potassium, calcium and vitamin D which are all very important in keeping the body healthy.
 Many elderly people fall short on including calcium in their diets, so a glass of trim milk will both keep them hydrated and add some calcium to their diet.